Sue: I don’t know why we’re bothering any more.

 The Doctor and Leela encounter a local man named Ted Moss.
 He tells them that a rich foreign scientist, who made his money out of electronics – which doesn’t make sense because he isn’t Japanese – is up to no good at the priory.

-Sue: Well, at least we can rule Japan out.
-I’m leaning towards Mexico.
+Sue: At least we can rule Japan out for the accent.
+I’m leaning towards Mexico myself.

-Sue: He’s such a terrible actor.
+Sue: He’s a terrible actor.
 He was rubbish in EastEnders and he’s just as bad here.
-He never improved over all those years, did he?
 Oh well, at least he’s consistent.

-Derek is having a row with an old woman…
+Derek is having a blazing row with an old woman.

-Sue: Now, that was scary.
-Kids would have wet themselves.
-Old people are terrifying when you’re really young.
-I bet she gave you nightmares.
+Sue: Now, that’s scary.
+Kids would have wet themselves, I bet.
+Old people are bloody terrifying when you’re young.

-The Doctor and Leela end up hiding in the bushes surrounding the priory…
+The Doctor and Leela hide in the bushes surrounding the priory.

-Sue: I have no idea what is going on, but it’s very atmospheric and the direction is OK.
+Sue: I have no idea what is going on, but it’s very atmospheric, and the direction is okay.
 But why is the Doctor eating the shrubbery?
 That’s a bit silly.

-Night falls quickly and the Doctor and Leela are separated by heavy fog.
-The episode concludes with a double-cliffhanger: Leela is pumped full of lead while the Doctor is almost knocked over by a camera operator who can’t see where he’s going.
+The Doctor and Leela are separated by heavy fog, which means the episode ends with two competing cliffhangers – Leela is pumped full of lead, whereas the Doctor is knocked over by a camera operator who can’t see where he’s going.

 Sue: Oh, make your bloody mind up.
-I can’t process both of those cliffhangers at once.
-And what is the Doctor doing anyway?
-Why should I care?
-Cut to the credits after you fire the gun, you numpties!top
+I can’t handle two cliffhangers at the same time.
+And what is the Doctor doing, anyway?
+And why should I care?
+And you should cut to the credits after you’ve fired the gun, you numpties!

 Sue: Is this Mick Jagger’s back garden again?